Test Complete

 The Lungs and Pulmonary Capillaries

-This section will delve into the anatomy of the lungs themselves.
-Including, the layout of the organ, the nature of the microscopic structures that exchange gases, and several of the terms used to define how air moves through the lungs.
+This section covers the anatomy of the lungs, including the structure of the organ, microscopic structures for gas exchange, and terms defining air movement through the lungs.

-Inhaled air is split at the carina into left and right pathways, each of these pathways then subdivides into smaller paths that serve each individual lung lobe.
-These lobes are filled with countless alveoli and capillaries which exchange gases in the blood for gases in the inhaled air.
+Inhaled air is split at the carina into left and right pathways.
+Each pathway is then subdivided into smaller paths that serve each individual lung lobe.
+These lobes are filled with countless alveoli and capillaries, which exchange gases in the blood for gases in the inhaled air.

 The Structure of the Lung

-Remember that the angle of the right mainstem bronchus encourages inhaled solids/fluids to lodge in the right lung.
+- Mainstem Bronchi: The right mainstem bronchus is more vertical, making inhaled solids/fluids more likely to lodge in the right lung.

 Other Structures of the Lung